WCGT

 do I cancel a reservation?

-A reservation
+A

-writing.
-Cancellations may be made by filling out
+cancellations are confirmed in writing.
+Cancellations may be made by

-deposit will be forfeited, but any other prepaid or charged
+will be forfeited, but any other prepaid or charged amounts will be credited toward

-by a member between 9 days and 4 days prior to a tournament
+your next event.
+Cancellations by a member between 9 days and 4 days prior

-entry fee.
-Cancellations by a member 3 days or less prior to
+fee.
+Cancellations by a member 3 days or less prior to a tournament date will

-a tournament date will result in a forfeiture of the entire,
+result in a forfeiture of the entire, prepaid entry fee regardless of whether

-in the tournament.
+you are replaced in the tournament.

 PRIZE